Rohan-T144/gpu-magnetic-pendulum/README.md

 </div>

-A real-time GPU-accelerated simulation of a magnetic pendulum system that generates fractal-like patterns through chaotic dynamics.
+Real-time GPU-accelerated simulation of a magnetic pendulum system that generates fractal-like patterns through chaotic dynamics.

 **[Try it live in your browser (requires WebGPU)](https://rohan-t144.github.io/gpu-magnetic-pendulum/)**